MarcoASB/MachineLearning/README.md

 # MachineLearning

-Several jupyter notebooks for practicing machine learning with `sklearn` library
+Several jupyter notebooks for practicing machine learning with python library `sklearn`

+### Fruits :tangerine: :apple: :lemon:
+Analysis and classification of fruits by some attributes:
+* Height
+* Width
+* Mass
+* Color